th2-net/th2-docs/content/versions/1-5-4/modules/exactpro/check1/_index.md

 <!-- TODO: Add usecase subpage -->

 ## Overview
 **check1** is the component of the th2 system that checks if a message(s) sent by the system under test (a real exchange or simulator) is accurate.
-This process is called **verification**.
+This process is called <term term="verification">**verification**</term>.
 Verification is an essential part of the testing process because it allows you to ensure that a system is functioning properly.
 Verification is performed by comparing the actual results produced by a system to your expected results.
 You can write a script or create a model to send your expected results to **check1**.

 By using **check1** you will be able to: